 - Your surgical wound will be closed with stitches, staples or steri-strips.

-- Once your hip operation is over, you’ll be taken to the recovery room where you will wake from the anaesthetic
+- Once your operation is over, you’ll be taken to the recovery room until you awake

 - Your wound, blood pressure and pulse will be checked carefully